An Error-Based Approximation Sensing Circuit for Event-Triggered, Low Power Wearable Sensors: Target applications

 \subsubsection{Experiment reproduction}

 We redesigned the original work in \cite{Reyes_Ortiz_2016} in two steps.
 First, we re-sampled the raw signals with our polygonal approximation method.
 Then, we redesigned the core-algorithm described in Section~\ref{orig inert} by applying the same signal pre-processing and feature extraction procedure.
-However, we changed the signal-processing methods from standard, uniformly-sampled based methods to event-based ones, described in Section~\ref{subsec:methods}.
-Finally, we trained two SVMs with the extracted feature vectors, using the same techniques of the original work.
+However, we changed the signal-processing methods from standard, uniformly-sampled-based methods to event-based ones, described in Section~\ref{subsec:methods}.
+Then, we trained two SVMs with the extracted feature vectors, using the same techniques as the original work.
 Finally, we compared the results obtained by reproducing the original work analyzed in \cite{Reyes_Ortiz_2016} with our modified signal processing pipeline.
 These results are analyzed in Section \ref{subsection:IMURes}.